vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-application-platform-local-devloper-install/index.md

 {{< /tab >}}
 {{< tab header="Linux" >}}

-In your Terminal, follow these steps to extract and install the `tanzu` CLI:
+In your Terminal, follow these steps to extract and install the `tanzu` CLI (assumes the downloaded file is in your `Downloads` folder):

 ```sh
 # Move to the folder containing the downloaded file.